kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 If you plan to configure API Manager with environment variables, you must first [install API Manager and API Gateway](/docs/apim_installation/apigtw_install/) on-premise or in containers before you deploy API Portal in containers.

+## Exposed port

+API Portal docker container exposes `80` and `443` Apache ports.
+Port `443` is used only when SSL in Apache is configured.

 ## Use environment variables to configure API Portal runtime

 API Portal container supports a wide range of environment variables that allows you to configure API Portal runtime and Joomla!
 Administrator Interface (JAI) settings, partially.